alimurad-1/alimurad-1/README.md

-I am an under grad computer science student based in Lahore, Pakistan.
 With a strong background in software engineering, I'm driven by a passion for creating cutting-edge real-world applications that address practical challenges.
 My focus lies in leveraging the power of AI and machine learning to develop solutions that make a genuine impact.

 ## My Tech Stack